VanCrypt/Norma/README.md

-# Norma — RAG-based IT Compliance Assistant
+# RAG Assistant with Serverless LLMs and Local Pipeline

 **Norma** is an intelligent assistant for **IT compliance and cybersecurity standards**.
 Using *Retrieval-Augmented Generation (RAG)* on Azure, Norma answers questions from PDF standards and policy documents to support **compliance checks, audits, and gap analysis**.